AusClimateService/npcp/reports/phase1/phase1_report.md

 produced by running the Conformal Cubic Atmospheric Model (CCAM; [McGregor and Dix 2008](https://doi.org/10.1007/978-0-387-49791-4_4)) RCM, and a `CCAM-v2105` submission from the
-University of Queensland and the Queensland Department of Environment and Science ([Chapman et al, 2023](https://doi.org/10.1029/2023EF003548), [NCI 2024c](https://dx.doi.org/10.25914/h0bx-be42)) produced by running a different configuration of CCAM.
+University of Queensland and the Queensland Department of Energy and Climate ([Chapman et al, 2023](https://doi.org/10.1029/2023EF003548), [NCI 2024c](https://dx.doi.org/10.25914/h0bx-be42)) produced by running a different configuration of CCAM.